Statistical Inference with Local Optima: Morse Theory

 \section{Morse Theory}

-In this appendix, we summarize some useful results from Morse theory \citep{milnor1963morse,morse1925relations,morse1930foundations} that are relevant to our analysis.
+We summarize some useful results from Morse theory \citep{milnor1963morse,morse1925relations,morse1930foundations} that are relevant to our analysis.
 Note that the notations in this section is self-consistent and should not be confused with the notations in other sections.
-For simplicity, we consider a function $f: \K\mapsto \R$, where $\K\subset \R^d$ is a compact set.
+For simplicity, we consider a function $f: \K\rightarrow \R$, where $\K\subset \R^d$ is a compact set.

 A function $f$ is called a Morse function if all its critical points (points with $0$ gradient) are non-degenerate.
-When $f$ is at least twice differentiable, being a Morse function implies that all eigenvalues of the Hessian matrix at every critical point are non-zero.
+When $f$ is at least twice differentiable, being a Morse function implies that all eigenvalues of its Hessian matrix at every critical point are non-zero.

 Let $g = \nabla f$ and $H = \nabla \nabla f$ denote the gradient and Hessian matrix of $f$, respectively.
 Let $\cC$ be the collection of critical points of $f$.
-For any point $x\in\K$, define a gradient flow $\gamma_x:\R\mapsto \K$ such that
+For any point $x\in\K$, define a gradient flow $\gamma_x:\R\rightarrow \K$ such that

 That is, $\gamma_x$ is a flow starting at point $x$ that moves according to the gradient of $f$.
 Then the Morse theory states that the destination

 must be one of the critical points.